UniMath/agda-unimath/src/metric-spaces/limits-of-sequences-metric-spaces.lagda.md

       short-map-limit-modulus-sequence-Metric-Space
         ( A)
         ( B)
-        ( short-isometry-Metric-Space A B f)
+        ( short-map-isometry-Metric-Space A B f)
         ( u)
         ( lim)